StackStorm/st2docs/docs/source/reference/packs.rst

 .. literalinclude:: /../../st2/contrib/hello_st2/policies/policy1.yaml

-7. Deploy this pack manually:
+7. Install this pack manually.
+Your pack should be versioned in git for this step to work.

 .. code-block:: bash

-   # Assuming that hello_st2 is on the same server
+   # If hello_st2 is on the same server.
-   cp -R ./hello_st2 /opt/stackstorm/packs
+   st2 pack install ./hello_st2

-   # Create virtual environment for hello_st2.
+   # If hello_st2 is hosted on github.
-   st2 run packs.setup_virtualenv packs=hello_st2
+   st2 pack install https://github.com/<your pack URL>

-   # Reloads the content
+   # Reload the content.
-   st2 run packs.load register=all
+   st2 pack register hello_st2

 Once you follow steps 1-7 you will have created your first pack.
 Commands like ``st2 action list``, ``st2 rule list`` and ``st2 trigger list`` will show you the loaded content.
 To check if the sensor triggering action is working, run ``st2 execution list``, there should be an entry for executing ``hello_st2.greet`` every minute.